syncfusion-content/maui-docs/MAUI/PDF-Viewer/DocumentLoadNotifications.md

 ---
 layout: post
-title: Document Load Events in .NET MAUI PDF Viewer control | Syncfusion
+title: Document Load Events in .NET MAUI PDF Viewer control | Syncfusion<sup>&reg;</sup>
-description: Learn here all about events that notifies whether the document has been opened or not opened in the Syncfusion .NET MAUI PDF Viewer (SfPdfViewer).
+description: Learn here all about events that notifies whether the document has been opened or not opened in the Syncfusion<sup>&reg;</sup> .NET MAUI PDF Viewer (SfPdfViewer).
 platform: MAUI
 control: SfPdfViewer
 documentation: ug